pedroargento/dex-sim/README.md

 **Interpretation:**
 *   **The Curve:** Shows the probability (Y-axis) that a loss will exceed a certain amount (X-axis).
 *   **The Tail:** A straight line on this log-log plot indicates "heavy tails" (power-law distribution), meaning catastrophic losses are more likely than a standard bell curve predicts.
-*   **AES vs FXD:** Compare the tails.
-Does AES drop off faster (safer) or does it have the same extreme tail risk as FXD?

 #### 2. Model Comparison Violins 🎻
 **What it is:** Side-by-side violin plots comparing the density of losses between models.